-Reduction in the value on loans as a result of qualitative assessments reversed when the loss is reduced and the reduction is objectively attributable to an event occurring after the date on which loss allowance was recognised.
+Reduction in the value on loans as a result of qualitative assessments

+Loss allowance based on qualitative assessments is recognised when there are objective and observable indications that a loan is impaired as a result of a credit loss.
+An loss allowance is reversed when the loss is reduced and the reduction is objectively attributable to an event occurring after the date on which loss allowance was recognised.
 All loans regarded as significant will be assessed to see whether there is objective evidence of weakened creditworthiness, and the objective indication is highly likely to result in reduced future cash flows for the servicing of the exposure.